Editorial by Industrial Quick Search

 • Open Resistance: Resistance when the circuit is open.

-• Design configuration: This can be either be matrix type, common bus, or a combination of both.
+• Design configuration: This can be matrix type, common bus, or a combination of both.
 A matrix keypad has unique pairs of row and column wires.
 In contrast, a common bus has a single bus wire where one terminal of each switch is connected.

 • Termination: The type of connector standard matches with the control unit termination block.